breakthatbass/arraymaker/README.md

 Arraymaker is used to create very large arrays of random numbers that are randomly sorted for the purpose of using them to learn about timing with sorting algorithms.
 Arraymaker is meant to be used alongside the UNIX Time command.

-You can manually write arrays of 10 or so elements to test your algorithms to see if they work, however, small arrays are not so helpful to see the timing differences between algorithms.
+You can easily manually write small arrays to test your algorithms to see if they work, however, small arrays are not so helpful to see the timing differences between algorithms.

-The bigger the arrays to sort are, the more noticable the timing differences can be.
+The bigger the arrays to sort are, the more noticable the time differences can be.

-Arraymaker creates arrays that are sized based on user input so they can be 20 elements or 10,000 elements or more.
+Arraymaker creates arrays that are sized based on user input so they can be 20 elements or 400,000 elements and potentially more.
 Since the program saves the array, the same unsorted array can used with different algorithms to return more useful times when comparing them.

 ## installation
 ```